-Chemotherapy can irritate the areas of your brain that control nausea and the lining of your mouth, throat, stomach, and intestines.
+Chemotherapy can irritate the areas of your brain that control nausea as well as the lining of your mouth, throat, stomach, and intestines.
 Nausea and vomiting can also be caused by stress or just the thought of having chemotherapy.

 It is important to manage nausea because it can keep you from eating and drinking.
 When you don’t eat or drink enough, your body doesn’t get the vitamins and nutrients you need for energy and to heal.

-If you experience nausea and vomiting during your chemotherapy treatment, your doctor will give you medication that can help prevent or control it.
+If you experience nausea and vomiting during your chemotherapy treatment, your healthcare provider will give you medication that can help prevent or control it.
 These medications may be used before, at the time of, or after your chemotherapy.
-If you’re given a prescription for medication to take at home, take it exactly as directed by your doctor or nurse.
+If you’re given a prescription for medication to take at home, take it exactly as directed by your healthcare provider.
 You may have been told to take it on a regular schedule, even if you are not feeling nauseous.
 Or, you may have been told to take it as soon as you feel nauseous.
 In either case, take it on time and don’t wait.

 Medications work differently for different people.
-If the medication you are taking isn’t controlling your nausea and vomiting, tell your doctor or nurse.
+If the medication you are taking isn’t controlling your nausea and vomiting, tell your healthcare provider.
 You may need to try a different medication or take more than one kind to feel better.
-Your doctor and nurse will work with you to find the medication that works best for you.
+Your healthcare provider will work with you to find the medication that works best for you.

 - Take __________ tablets (a total of __________ mg), once per day, after breakfast

 - Drink at least 8 to 10 (8-ounce) glasses of liquids per day.
 Drink slowly and in small amounts at least 1 hour before or after you eat.

 - Try drinking cool, clear, unsweetened fruit juices or light-colored sodas that have lost their fizz.